Thirty Seconds to Mars: 2012–2015: Love, Lust, Faith and Dreams

-2015–2021: America and the departure of Miličević
+2015–2021: America and Tomo Miličević’s departure

 On November 3, 2015, it was announced that Thirty Seconds to Mars was working on their fifth studio album.
 In August 2016, the band revealed to have signed to Interscope Records.
-The group later unveiled that they would embark on a North American tour with Muse and PVRIS, which took take place from May to September 2017.
+The group later unveiled that they would embark on a North American tour with Muse and PVRIS, which took place from May to September 2017.
 In August 2017, "Walk on Water" was announced as the lead single from the band's fifth album.
 Thirty Seconds to Mars then performed the song at the 2017 MTV Video Music Awards featuring special guest Travis Scott.
 During the ceremony, Jared Leto received media attention for his tribute to musicians Chester Bennington and Chris Cornell, who both died earlier that year.

 On January 25, 2018, Thirty Seconds to Mars released "Dangerous Night" as the second single from their upcoming fifth studio album.
 In February 2018, the band officially announced the Monolith Tour with Walk the Moon, Misterwives, K. Flay, Joywave, and Welshly Arms.
 Thirty Seconds to Mars later confirmed America as title of their fifth album, which was released on April 6, 2018.
 The album received polarized reviews from critics and debuted at number two on the Billboard 200, becoming the band's highest entry on the chart.
 America also reached the top ten in seventeen other countries, including number one in Germany and Austria.

 During the first leg of the Monolith Tour, it was announced that Miličević would be taking a break from touring due to personal matters.
 On June 11, 2018, he officially announced his departure from the band.

-2021–present: New music
+2021–2025: It's the End of the World but It's a Beautiful Day

 On October 5, 2021, Leto announced that he would be featured in a song with Illenium called "Wouldn't Change a Thing".
 On August 27, 2022, Thirty Seconds to Mars announced a commemorative 20th-anniversary version of its debut album.
+On February 22, 2023, it was announced that the band would be playing at When We Were Young on October 22, 2023.
+On May 8, 2023, Thirty Seconds to Mars released "Stuck", the lead single from their upcoming sixth studio album, It's the End of the World but It's a Beautiful Day, which was released on September 15.
+The second track of the album, "Life Is Beautiful", was released as promotional single on June 9.

-On February 22, 2023 it was announced that the band would be playing at When We Were Young on October 22, 2023.
+On August 16, 2025, the band performed a show at the Kia Forum celebrating 20 years of A Beautiful Lie, where Tomo Miličević joined the band on stage for a handful of songs, making it his first performance with the band in over seven years.
+During the show, Jared said that they will be re-releasing A Beautiful Lie around November with a lot of unheard songs and an acoustic version of The Kill.
+He also confirmed that their next studio album will be a rock album.